apache/couchdb-fauxton/code-layout.md

 ## Backbone and React

-Fauxton was originally written in [Backbone](http://backbonejs.org), but in 2015 we're in the process of upgrading the codebase to build it around [React](https://facebook.github.io/react/).
-We're replacing all Backbone Views with (unit-tested!)
-React components.
-Backbone models and collections are still being used for server-side data retrieval and storage as is URL routing, but the plan is to phase out all Backbone over time.
+Fauxton was originally written in [Backbone](http://backbonejs.org), but has since been rebuilt around [React](https://facebook.github.io/react/).
+Backbone models and collections are still being used for server-side data retrieval, storage, and URL routing.
+However, the plan is to completely phase out Backbone over time.

 ### React and the Flux pattern